 Research on complex electronic systems

 The scientists at the division Adaptive Systems Engineering EAS of Fraunhofer IIS in Dresden are working on key technologies for the networked world of tomorrow.
-The focus here is on the design of microchips and complex electronic systems with future-oriented technologies.
+The focus here is on the design of complex electronic systems and tried-and-tested AI applications for companies.

 Adaptivity is an indispensable characteristic for the networked world of tomorrow.
 Intelligent electronic components can recognize and evaluate changes in their environment or in themselves and react accordingly.
 As a partner to industry, Fraunhofer IIS in Dresden develops key technologies for such adaptive systems and offers innovative and robust solutions.